jcattanach/pool-table-project/README.md

 # pool-table-project
 This is my pool table project for DigitalCrafts

-You have just been hired by University of Houston as a developer.
-Your first task is to create a pool table management app which will manage the pool tables in University Center Games Room.
+This is a pool table management app which will manage the pool tables in a game room.

 Here are the requested features: